 Level 1 assessments have a maximum group size of nine candidates.
 The assessment will be facilitated by one examiner.
 The examiner will assess each candidate throughout the day.
 A second examiner may be understudying the assessment for training and consistency purposes.
-Throughout the exam, identify when you are assessing them before starting the assessment activity.

 Below is the schedule of events for all days of the assessment.
 There will be an examiner meeting each morning of the assessment at 7:45 am.
-Please give verbal results at the end of the three modules and complete assessment forms before leaving the venue on the final day.
+Please give verbal results at the end of the day and complete assessment forms before leaving the venue on the final day.

-8:45 am 9:00 - 12:00 12:00 - 12:30 12:30 - 3:30 4:00 pm Meet Groups Outline the Day Discuss Activities Warm up Q&A Assessment Activities Lunch Assessment Activities Results & Verbal Feedback (Final Day)
+8:45 am 9:00 - 12:00 12:00 - 12:30 12:30 - 3:30 4:00 pm Meet Groups Outline the Day Discuss Activities Warm up Q&A Assessment Activities Lunch Assessment Activities Results & Verbal Feedback

-^{}Sample schedule of the exam day.
+\Sample schedule of the exam day.
 The exact timing of exam activities may be different based on the mountain and conditions of the day.